Shirodork/Vnyan-Websocket-Plugin/README.md

 ## Extra Notes:
 Upon first press of the Plug-in button, Loupedeck will take a second or two to connect to WebSocket.
 Once established, the connection will remain until no inputs have been detected for 5 minutes, in which the connection will terminate.
 The connection will reconnect if an input is pressed after the plug-in has disconnected.
-    - This means that the first toggle press will not be immediate, however, while the connection is active, the toggles will be persistent.
+    - This means that the first toggle press will not be immediate, however, while the connection is active, the toggles will be instantaneous.